brainiak/rtcloud-projects/mindeye/README.md

     4. Input this beta map into the fine-tuned MindEye2 model to generate image retrievals and/or reconstructions

 ## Prerequisites
-This has been primarily tested on Linux (RHEL and Rocky Linux 9.6).
+You'll need an internet connection, terminal access, and a GPU.
+This has been primarily tested on Linux (RHEL and Rocky Linux 9.6) with a NVIDIA RTX 6000 Ada Generation GPU (49GB VRAM).

 This requires familiarity with Python, git, and the command line.
+We'll install everything else (Git, Git LFS, Python, Python packages) along the way.
 Specific code snippets that you should run will be formatted like `this`.
 Within code snippets, paths that might differ on your computer will be formatted like `<this>`.

-You'll need an internet connection, terminal access, and a GPU.
-We'll install everything else (Git, Git LFS, Python, Python packages) along the way.

 ## Setup
 In this section, we will set up git, install a uv environment, and clone repositories containing the analysis code, data, and large files.